BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 $make ICESTICK
 ```
 The first time you run it, it will download RISC-V development tools (takes a while).

-The default firmware outputs a welcome message to the terminal-over-USB port.
-First,
-install a terminal emulator:
+Now, install a terminal emulator:
 ```
 $sudo apt-get install python3-serial
 ```